ConEmu/ConEmu.github.io/en/SettingsTabBar.md

 #### Modified suffix
 When something was changed in the inactive console ConEmu may show that in the tab label Set or clear this suffix appended to the tab template

+#### Skip words from title

+#### Maximum tab width (in chars)

 #### Invisible tab activity flash count
 When something was changed in the inactive console ConEmu may flash tab icon in that case Set ‘-1’ to flash infinitely Use odd values to leave tab in highlighted state

-#### Skip words from title

-#### Maximum tab width (in chars)

 #### Admin shield  {#id2109}
+*Elevated consoles*
 When this is checked - ‘Shield’ icon will be shown in tabs, started ‘As administrator’

 #### suffix  {#id2110}